LogtalkDotOrg/logtalk3/manuals/_sources/userman/features.rst.txt

-**Integration with other programming languages** Logtalk support for most key object-oriented features helps users integrating Prolog with object-oriented languages like C++, Java, or Smalltalk by facilitating an high-level mapping between the two languages.
+**Integration with other programming languages** Logtalk support for most key object-oriented features helps users integrating Prolog with object-oriented languages like C++, Java, or Smalltalk by facilitating a high-level mapping between the two languages.